Veszprém stabbing: Circumstances

-During the summer of 2008 the mafia clan of the Raffael and Sztojka Romani families based in the town of Enying, Hungary started to take power in the nightlife of the northern shore of Lake Balaton, a major tourist destination of Hungary.
 Siófok was a favorite place of the clan and frequently caused problem for the owners since they often made quarrels and did not pay their bills.

 Not a long time before the case, two of the three suspected persons (including Iván Sztojka) were released from prison after the duration of their prison sentence was mitigated by one third because of "good behavior".

-Witnesses from Enying have stated that the town is under the terror of the clan.
 Residents claim to know the clan's gathering point, a gas station.
 Locals allege that not long before the murder, the police stopped a truck loaded with supposedly stolen metal but the driver threatened the policeman while sticking a pistol in his mouth.
-(Metal theft by organized crime gangs is a serious problem in Hungary, having caused traffic delays and power and telephone outages.)
 However, police denies that the crime rate of Enying is above average.
 The Patrióta Lokál, the scene of the murder is a bar mostly serving as a club with a stable guest circle (including the handball team).
 In 2008, the bar won the town's "safe bar prize".